jsphpndr/covid-api-bahamas/README.md

 ### Pull Request

-On the GitHub repo, create a pull request wherein you would merge your feature branch into the main branch.
+On the GitHub repo, create a pull request wherein you would merge your forked version into the original main branch.
+The title of your pull request should be 'report 343 by <your name here>' so, in my case, I would put 'report 343 by Sowmya Thottambeti'.

 A member from our team will review the pull request and if everything was done correctly, we will gladly merge it into the main branch.

 # Resource